Get a demo

 Most likely to choose a funeral home solely based on reputation.

 This consumer group is very pro-funeral and understands the importance of funerals and the grieving process.
-They’re also more likely than average to want an in-ground burial.
-This group cares about service, quality, and value above everything else.
+Great Expectations care about service, quality, and value above everything else.
 Traditional funeral elements and the highest quality services are important to them, but they always want the cheapest options as well.

 NFC-Segments_Distanced and Decided